 A data-centric approach where that is determined by a data group internally, and where they are included on custom development and packaged software purchases so the data group can determine how the new fields fit with the current fields as at some point, that data is going to get loaded into external storage as both integration and reports on this data will be necessary.

 Integration has always been a primary reason holding companies back by stifling innovation and draining budgets.
 Companies mostly buy applications that have proprietary and exclusive access to their own data.
 For example, CRM data is only accessible and meaningful to the CRM application.
 The financial data is in a completely different format and can only be accessed by the finance app.

 This application-centric approach has functioned to create silos, and it seems quite difficult to break with this siloed approach.
-As an example, even the data warehouse, which was originally designed to create a common or shared data area is really just another silo.
+For example, even the data warehouse, which was originally designed to create a common or shared data area, is really just another silo.
 And all of these silos create the need for integration.